Getting a test for coronavirus

 What are the tests for coronavirus?

-The testing programme across Lancashire and South Cumbria, and across the UK as a whole, now consists of two different tests.
+The testing programme across Lancashire and South Cumbria, and across the UK, now consists of two different types of test – the viral detection test (of which there are now a range of different tests), and the antibody test.

-The first and most widely available test is the viral detection test, which tells you whether you currently have coronavirus or not.
-This is a swab test in which two separate viral swabs, a nose swab and a throat swab, are taken.
+The most widely available viral detection test, which tells you whether you currently have coronavirus or not, is the Polymerase Chain Reaction (PCR) swab test, used at most test sites and in home-test kits.
+The PCR/swab test requires two separate viral swabs, a nose swab and a throat swab.
 Anyone who has coronavirus symptoms can ask for a test.
-You should only ask for this test if you have the symptoms now.
-If the test is to be successful you need to get it done in the first 5 days of having symptoms.
-Do not wait – you should ask for the test as soon as you have symptoms.
+However, you should only ask for this test if you have the symptoms now.
+If the test is to be successful you need to get it done in the first 8 days of having symptoms.
+Do not wait – you should ask for the test as soon as you have symptoms (opens in a new window)

-The second is the antibody test, which tells you if you have had coronavirus in the past.
+The antibody test tells you if you have had coronavirus in the past.
 Studies are being conducted to determine if the presence of the antibody infers ongoing immunity.
-The antibody test only has limited availability currently, although this will be expanding over the coming weeks and months.
-This is a blood test that requires 10ml of blood and must be taken by a medical professional.
-Finger prick blood tests are not currently available.
+The antibody test only has limited availability currently, although this may expand in the future.
+This is a blood test that requires 10ml of blood and is usually taken by a medical professional, although some limited opportunities for antibody testing at home have been made available.
+Finger prick blood tests are not currently offered.

 Where do I go for my test?